sphinx-doc/sphinx/doc/config.rst

    If true, *SmartyPants* will be used to convert quotes and dashes to typographically correct entities.
 Default: ``True``.

+.. confval:: html_add_permalinks

+   If true, Sphinx will add "permalinks" for each heading and description environment as paragraph signs that become visible when the mouse hovers over them.
+Default: ``True``.

+   .. versionadded:: 0.6
+      Previously, this was always activated.

 .. confval:: html_sidebars

    Custom sidebar templates, must be a dictionary that maps document names to